dpretet/axi-crossbar/test/svut/README.md

 - check response received against the generated one

+The drivers can detect the following errors:

+- Write outstanding request timeout
+- Read outstanding request timeout
+- AW request timeout
+- W request timeout
+- AR request timeout
+- BRESP response error
+- RRESP response error

+The monitors can detect the following errors:

+- B response timeout
+- R response timeout
+- WDATA error

-The testbench includes several testcases using the above described scenario, limiting the address range target (and so the number of slaves), use on or more master.
+The testbench includes several testcases using the above described scenarios, limiting the address range target (and so the number of slaves), use on or more master.
 The testbench is also setup by different configuration loaded by the Bash front-end, relying on configuration files.
 The flow is launched as much